Screen time for children

-- Sign up for the MyopiaApp – this ingenious digital device app measures how closely the device is being held, and darkens the screen if it’s held too close, revealing the screen again when it’s held back at the ideal distance or further.
-Developed by an international partnership of scientists and optometrists, early research on this app has shown it effectively modifies screen time behaviour, making a dramatically positive difference to the demand placed on the eyes.
+- For other devices download MyopiaApp.
+Myopiaapp measures how closely the device is being held, and darkens the screen if it’s held too close, revealing the screen again when it’s held back at the ideal distance or further.
+Developed by an international partnership of scientists and optometrists, early research on this app has shown it effectively modifies screen time behavior, making a dramatically positive difference to the demand placed on the eyes.

 - Be a good screen time role model yourself.
 Set your own timers and check in on your own habits.
 There is a strong link between parental screen time and that of their children.15 Set up screen-free times in the family day (eg. meal times) and screen-free places in the family home (eg. the dinner table and kids’ bedrooms).